leeprovoost/go-rest-api-template/README.md

 go-rest-api-template.log
 ```

 Where I work, we've hit the limitations of fresh and have switched to Gulp as a task runner.
-Our Gulp setup takes care of running tests, using OSX notifications to warn you of build failures and provides an overview of your govendor package status.
-I'll open source our Gulp for Go configuration soon.
+Our Gulp setup takes care of running tests, using OSX notifications to warn you of build failures and provides an overview of your `govendor` package status.
+I'll open source our Gulp for Go configuration at some point.

 ### Code Structure